danny-avila/LibreChat/docs/features/plugins/make_your_own.md

 Creating custom plugins for this project involves extending the `Tool` class from the `langchain/tools` module.

-**Note:** I will use the word plugin interchangeably with tool, as the latter is specific to langchain, and we are mainly conforming to the library in this implementation.
+**Note:** I will use the word plugin interchangeably with tool, as the latter is specific to LangChain, and we are mainly conforming to the library.

-You are essentially creating DynamicTools in Langchain speak.
-See the [langchainjs docs](https://js.langchain.com/docs/modules/agents/tools/dynamic) for more info.
+You are essentially creating DynamicTools in LangChain speak.
+See the [LangChainJS docs](https://js.langchain.com/docs/modules/agents/tools/dynamic) for more info.

 This guide will walk you through the process of creating your own custom plugins, using the `StableDiffusionAPI` and `WolframAlphaAPI` tools as examples.

+When using the Functions Agent (the default mode for plugins), tools are converted to [OpenAI functions](https://openai.com/blog/function-calling-and-other-api-updates); in any case, plugins/tools are invoked conditionally based on the LLM generating a specific format that we parse.

-The most common implementation is to make an API call based on the natural language input from the AI.
+The most common implementation of a plugin is to make an API call based on the natural language input from the AI, but there is virtually no limit in programmatic use case.

 ---